mjoycemilburn/barbershop/README.md

 The code is extensively commented so configuration and customisation should be reasonably straightforward.

-Development of the system is ongoing and there are some limitations - reservation slots must be of equal length and it is currently not possible for bookers to specify a stylist.
-However, the length of the reservation slot,  the number of chairs and staff working hours are all configurable.
+Development of the system is ongoing and there are some limitations - for example, reservation slots must be of equal length.
+However, the length of the reservation slot,  the number of chairs and staff working hours are all configurable, and it is now possible for customers to specify a preferred stylist.

 See <a href = "https://mjoycemilburn.github.io/barbershop/">https://mjoycemilburn.github.io/barbershop/ for screenshots</a>